-A. Overtime Work Defined.
-For employees engaged in law enforcement activities subject to the Section 7(k) partial overtime exemption, overtime work is authorized work in excess of eighty (80) hours per fourteen (14) day FLSA work period, with the following exceptions: 1) Employees assigned to a 3/12-4/12 work schedule will receive overtime compensation at time and one half for all hours worked in excess of eighty-four (84) hours in a 14 day FLSA work period, and 2) any employees assigned to a 3/12.5 work schedule as defined above in Section 1, will receive overtime compensation for hours worked in excess of 160 hours in a 28-day FLSA work period (including those leave hours that the parties have agreed count as hours worked).
+- Α. Overtime Work Defined.
+For employees engaged in law enforcement activities subject to the Section 7(k) partial overtime exemption, overtime work is authorized work in excess of eighty (80) hours per fourteen (14) day FLSA work period, with the following exceptions: 1) Employees assigned to a 3/12-4/12 work schedule will receive overtime compensation at time and one half for all hours worked in excess of eighty-four (84) hours in a 14 day FLSA work period, and 2) any employees assigned to a 3/12.5 work schedule as defined above in Section 1, will receive overtime compensation for hours worked in excess of 160 hours in a 28day FLSA work period (including those leave hours that the parties have agreed count as hours worked).
 For the other employees in the unit, overtime work is work authorized in excess of forty (40) hours per each employee's defined FLSA workweek.
-For all work schedules, leave time, with the exception of sick leave counts as hours worked for purposes of calculating eligibility for overtime compensation.
-Sick leave does not count as hours worked for purposes of calculating eligibility for overtime.
+For all work schedules, leave time, counts as hours worked for purposes of calculating eligibility for overtime compensation. .
 An employee is not authorized to work overtime hours if on any form of leave.
-For example, an employee on vacation may not receive vacation and also work overtime for the same hours or on the same calendar day.

-B. Rate at Which Overtime is Paid

-1. For employees engaged in law enforcement activities subject to the Section 7(k) partial overtime exemption:
+For example, an employee on vacation may not receive vacation and also work overtime for the same hours or on the same calendar day. - B. Rate at Which Overtime is Paid - 1.
+For employees engaged in law enforcement activities subject to the Section 7(k) partial overtime exemption: